Best Daypacks for Hiking 2025 | Tested and Reviewed by Our Gear Experts

 Best waterproof daypack: Our top selection for use in extremely wet weather

-Price: £300 Weight: 1528g Capacities: 36L Best for: Big days out and overnights What we liked: waterproof construction, volume capability What we didn’t like: expensive and not suitable for use in snowy conditions due to back system design
+Price: £300 Weight: 1528g Capacities: 36L Best for: Big days out and overnights What we liked: Waterproof construction, volume capability What we didn’t like: Expensive and not suitable for use in snowy conditions due to back system design

 This is one of those packs that’s versatile enough to serve either as a daypack for those big days out or as a pack for lightweight multi-day missions.
 We used it to carry all of our backpacking kit for a summer wild camp and it worked great, though it doesn’t leave you with too much space for extra food or luxuries.